anyWareSculpture/playground/angular-socket-io-im/README.md

 	.
 Note: Redirection takes care of this...can't access other pages without first logging in
 - Clean up controllers.js, seperate into view specific files .
-Good resource for best practices [here](https://scotch.io/tutorials/angularjs-best-practices-directory-structure)
+Good resource for best practices [here](https://scotch.io/tutorials/angularjs-best-practices-directory-structure) .
+Current structure is probably fine, the app isnt huge.
 - ~~Do cleanup on "logout"/tab close to remove cyberObjects and update status bars~~ ...
 - Visualize knock pattern instead of just a message box